web2py/py4web/docs/chapter-13.rst

 by directly editing the database).

-To use the Auth object, first of all you need to import it, instantiate it, configure it, and enable it.
+To use the Auth object, import it, instantiate it, configure it, and enable it:

 .. code:: python